pzeidman/HDM-toolbox/README.md

 - This is the same forward model as introduced in [Friston et. al 2000](https://doi.org/10.1006/nimg.2000.0630) and [Stephan et al. 2007](https://doi.org/10.1016/j.neuroimage.2007.07.040).

 ## Priors for the default model
-The priors on parameters that can be estimatd from the data are as follows:
+The priors on parameters that can be estimated from the data are as follows:

 |Section|Parameter|Default|Variance|Notes|
 |-------|---------|-----------|--------|-----|